Call us today!

 Day 1: Auckland--Hobart (D)

-Tasmanian Coach Captain and welcomed aboard our touring coach.
-Travel to nearby Rosny Lookout for panoramic views of Hobart set against the majestic backdrop of the Wellington Range.
-Cross the Tasman Bridge to Hobart City and tour historic Battery Point, Salamanca Place and the vibrant waterfront before settling into accommodation for the next
+Enroute to our hotel visit Rosny Lookout for panoramic views of Hobart set against the majestic backdrop of the Wellington Range.
+Then cross the Tasman Bridge to Hobart City and tour historic Battery Point, Salamanca Place and the vibrant waterfront before settling into Deluxe Tower accommodation at the iconic Wrest Point Casino.

 Day 2: Hobart & Port Arthur (BD)